Problematic Behavior Or Activity

 Proposed outcomes include:

-- percent of all offenders working with a specialist will become employed, obtain approved housing, and enroll in and attend treatment as scheduled.
+- More offenders working with a specialist will become employed, obtain approved housing, and enroll in and attend treatment as scheduled.

-- percent of all offenders working with a specialist will commit to a physical exercise program.
+- More offenders working with a specialist will commit to a physical exercise program.

 - Participants will miss fewer treatment meetings.